 Vondergreen and Dogwood trails are technical mountain bike trails.
 Both offer great scenery, technical climbs, and fun downhills.
 Not for the beginner (unless you take it slow).
 Read more on the Cleveland Area Mountain Bike Association website.

-Twenty-three miles of bridle trails provide access for horse and rider through the valley.
+Twenty-three miles of bridle trails provide access for horseback riders through the valley.
 Though not ideal, hikers are permitted on these trails.

-Park visitors can enjoy sledding when conditions permit.
+Park visitors can enjoy sledding and cross-country skiing when conditions permit.

 More to Do